percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

-You can increase the transition period using the :variable:`pxc_maint_transition_period` variable to accomodate for long-running transactions.
+You can increase the transition period using the :variable:`pxc_maint_transition_period` variable to accommodate for long-running transactions.
 If the period is long enough for all transactions to finish, there should hardly be any disruption in cluster workload.

 During the transition period,
-the node continues to receive existing write-set replication traffic, ProxySQL avoids openning new connections and starting transactions, but the user can still open conenctions to monitor status.
+the node continues to receive existing write-set replication traffic, ProxySQL avoids opening new connections and starting transactions, but the user can still open connections to monitor status.

 .. note:: If you increase the transition period, the packaging script may determine it as a server stall.

 .. |proxysql| replace:: ProxySQL
 .. |proxysql-admin| replace:: ``proxysql-admin``